-- The IAS 7 "Disclosure Initiative" amendments to IAS 7 "Statement of Cash Flows" require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes and are effective for periods beginning on or after January 1, 2017. - The amendments to IAS 12 "Income Taxes" clarify the accounting for deferred tax assets for unrealized losses on debt instruments measured at fair value.
-Entities are required to apply the amendments retrospectively and these are effective for periods beginning on or after January 1, 2017 with early application permitted. - The new IFRS 9 "Financial Instruments" deals with the classification and measurement of financial assets and will ultimately replace IAS 39 "Financial Instruments: Recognition and Measurement" in its entirety.
+The IAS 7 "Disclosure Initiative" amendments to IAS 7 "Statement of Cash Flows" require an entity to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes and are effective for periods beginning on or after January 1, 2017.

+- The amendments to IAS 12 "Income Taxes" clarify the accounting for deferred tax assets for unrealized losses on debt instruments measured at fair value.
+Entities are required to apply the amendments retrospectively and these are effective for periods beginning on or after January 1, 2017 with early application permitted. - The amendments to IFRS 2 "Share-based Payment" deal with the classification and measurement of share-based payment transactions.
+The amendments are intended to eliminate diversity in practice in three main areas: - (i) The effects of vesting conditions on the measurement of a cash-settled share-based payment transaction, - (ii) The classification of a share-based payment transaction with net settlement features for withholding tax obligations and - (iii) The accounting where a modification to the terms and conditions of a share-based payment transaction changes its classification from cash-settled to equity-settled.
+The amendments to IFRS 2 are effective for accounting periods beginning on or after January 1, 2018 with early application permitted. - The new IFRS 9 "Financial Instruments" deals with the classification and measurement of financial assets and will ultimately replace IAS 39 "Financial Instruments: Recognition and Measurement" in its entirety.
 IFRS 9 introduces new requirements for classifying and measuring financial assets, thereby reducing the number of asset categories from four to two.
-The version of IFRS 9 issued in 2014 supersedes all previous versions and is mandatorily effective for periods beginning on or after January 1, 2018 with early application permitted. - The new IFRS 15 "Revenue from Contracts with Customers" specifies how and when an IFRS reporter will recognize revenue as well as requiring such entities to provide users of financial statements with more informative, relevant disclosures.
+The version of IFRS 9 issued in 2014 supersedes all previous versions and is mandatorily effective for periods

+- beginning on or after January 1, 2018 with early adoption permitted. - The new IFRS 15 "Revenue from Contracts with Customers" specifies how and when an IFRS reporter will recognize revenue as well as requiring such entities to provide users of financial statements with more informative, relevant disclosures.
 The standard provides a single, principles-based five-step model to be applied to all contracts with customers.
-IFRS 15 is effective for annual reporting periods beginning on or after January 1, 2018. - The new IFRS 16 "Leases" specifies how an IFRS reporter will recognize, measure, present and disclose leases.
-The standard provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+IFRS 15 applies to annual reporting periods beginning on or after January 1, 2018. - The new IFRS 16 "Leases" specifies how an IFRS reporter will recognize, measure, present and disclose leases.
+The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
 IFRS 16 is effective for annual reporting periods beginning on or after January 1, 2019.

-New standards and interpretations as well as amendments and improvements thereto are usually applied as of the effective date, however, the Group considers early adoption on an individual basis.
-If the above standards and interpretations had been applied already in the current financial year, they would have had no significant effect on the consolidated financial statements of the Group.
+New standards and interpretations are usually applied as of the effective date, however, the Group considers early adoption on an individual basis.
+If the above standards and interpretations had been applied already in the current financial year, they would have had no significant effect on the consolidated financial statements of the Group except possibly IFRS 16 where the effects are being studied.